laxmankrishnamurti/System-Design/Frontend System Design/Module-01(Architecture)/Lecture-02.md

 # HLD ===> Requirements + Priortization + Tech Choices

 # LLD ===> Component Architecture + (Data API + Protocols + Implementation)

+# Tools

+- draw.io
+- gliffy.com
+- lucidchart.com
+- miro.com
+- one note (microsoft)
+- jamboard (Google)

+<code>My observation ===> _System Design is an eventual process that we learn by facing real world challenges.
+It's not like a static concepts that i'm learning right now but it is more than that._</code>